yocontra/react-responsive/README.md

 </tr>
 </table>

+The best supported, easiest to use react media query module.

 This module is pretty straightforward: You specify a set of requirements, and the children will be rendered if they are met.
-Also handles changes so if you resize or flip or whatever it will all be cool.
+Also handles changes so if you resize or flip or whatever it all just works.

 ## Usage